Edaphosauridae: Characteristics

 They were the earliest known herbivorous amniotes and, along with the Diadectidae, the earliest known herbivorous tetrapods.
-The head is small in relation to the bulky body, and there is a tall sail along the back, which may have functioned as a thermoregulatory device.
+The head is small in relation to the bulky body, and there is a tall sail along the back, the purpose of which is unknown and a subject of active research and debate, but which was once widely believed to have functioned as a thermoregulatory device.

 Classification

 The interrelationships of Edaphosauridae was investigated in details by David M. Mazierski and Robert R. Reisz (2010).
 The cladogram below is modified after their phylogenetic analysis.

-Below is a cladogram modified from the analysis of Benson (in press):
+Below is a cladogram modified from the analysis of Benson (2012):